 Electromagnetic Wave Technology Use in Moisture Meters

-Wagner Meters uses an advanced electromagnetic wave technology in their hand-held moisture meters.
-This proven technology allows the user to quickly and accurately measure the moisture content (MC) of wood without the time consuming effort of driving pins into the wood.
-The meters from Wagner Meters provide instant readings, scanning many board feet in seconds.
+Wagner Meters uses an advanced electromagnetic wave technology in its hand-held moisture meters.
+This proven technology allows the user to quickly and accurately measure the moisture content (MC) of wood without the time-consuming effort of driving pins into the wood.
+The meters from Wagner Meters provide instant readings, allowing you to scan many board feet in seconds.
 Electromagnetic radio waves are sent into the wood without leaving any holes.

 Pin-Type Meters vs. Electromagnetic Wave – Why Do They Read Different?